IgnazioMont/htmlcss-hubspot/README.md

 # Hubspot replica

-This is a simple Hubspot site replica with only HTML/CSS code, not responsive.
+This is a simple "hubspot.com" site replica with only HTML/CSS code, not responsive.